StarRocks/starrocks/docs/en/sql-reference/sql-statements/data-definition/ALTER_TABLE.md

      SET ("bloom_filter_columns"="k1,k2,k3");
      ```

-     This operation can also be merged into the above schema change operation (note that the syntax of multiple clauses is slightly different).
+     This operation can also be merged into the above column operation (note that the syntax of multiple clauses is slightly different).

      ```sql
      ALTER TABLE example_db.my_table